UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W3_Reproducibility_for_Computational_Wellbeing/Exercises_1.md

 └── README.md          # more on this later too
 ```

-The key idea: **raw data is read-only**.
-If a script writes over your raw data, you've lost your ability to rerun anything from scratch.
-Everything in `processed/` and `results/` should be things you could delete entirely and regenerate by rerunning your scripts.
+### File Naming
+Read through this [guide](https://datamanagement.hms.harvard.edu/plan-design/file-naming-conventions) for file naming - think about what would be important for you.
+Which of these is something you have not thought about before?

+### Activity
 1. Look at your folder from the first two weeks.
 Where does it diverge from this?
+Make a note
 2. Reorganise it — move files into `data/raw`, `data/processed`, `scripts/`, `results/` as appropriate.
 3. Commit the reorganisation with a clear commit message (e.g. `restructure: separate raw/processed/results`).

+If you finish this, look at a real project you are working on.
+How could the organisation be improved?

 **Menti check**: who does a clear structure actually help?
 [Link]

-#### What's in the repo?
+## Where do we store data?
 (35 mins)
 Not everything belongs in git.
 Large raw data files bloat your repository and slow down every clone, forever — git never forgets, even if you delete the file later.

 **Sort the following into "commit to git", "add to `.gitignore`", or "store elsewhere entirely":**